Trick to remember OPEC Countries

-As of 2016, OPEC’s members are Algeria, Angola, Ecuador, Indonesia, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia (the de facto leader), United Arab Emirates, and Venezuela.
-Two-thirds of OPEC’s oil production and reserves are in it’s six Middle Eastern countries that surround the oil-rich Persian Gulf.
+As of 2016, OPEC’s members are Algeria, Angola, Ecuador, Indonesia, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia (the de facto leader), the United Arab Emirates, and Venezuela.
+Two-thirds of OPEC’s oil production and reserves are in its six Middle Eastern countries that surround the oil-rich Persian Gulf.

-In October 2015, Sudan formally submitted an application to join OPEC.
+In October 2015, Sudan formally applied to join OPEC.
 Approval of a new member country requires agreement by three-fourths of the existing members, including all five of the founders.

 after QUAKE ANIL IS Very afraid.